AZ Medical Marijuna Laws

 Typically, the application has a price of $150, yet if an individual is eligible for the Supplemental Nutrition Assistance Program, the application's cost may not exceed $75.

-Learn more about AZ MMJ Card renewals here or visit one of our Harvest House of Cannabis dispensaries in Arizona like Avondale, Baseline, Casa Grande, Chandler, Cottonwood, Glendale, Havasu, Phoenix, Scottsdale, Tempe, and Tucson.
+Learn more about AZ MMJ Card renewals here or visit one of our Harvest House of Cannabis dispensaries in Arizona like Avondale, Baseline, Casa Grande, Chandler dispensary, Cottonwood, Glendale, Havasu, Phoenix, Scottsdale, Tempe dispensary, and our Tucson dispensary.